Discounted

 Itinerary

-Day 1 - Join trip Ho Chi Minh City; afternoon orientation walk
+Day 1 - Join trip Ho Chi Minh City and afternoon orientation walk

-Our Tour Leader plans to meet you in the hotel reception at 4pm for the welcome meeting followed by a walking tour.
-The tour will take in some of the highlights including the Opera House (formerly South Vietnam National Assembly), Hotel de Ville, Notre Dame Cathedral and the impressive French style edifice that is the GPO building.
+Our tour leader plans to meet you in the hotel reception at 4pm for a welcome meeting, followed by a walking tour.
+The tour will introduce us to some of the highlights of the city, including the Opera House, Hotel de Ville, Notre Dame Cathedral and the impressive French-style GPO building.

-If you would like an airport transfer today, you'll need to arrive into Tan Son Nhat International Airport (SGN), which is 30 minutes from the hotel.
+If you'd like an airport transfer today, you'll need to arrive into Tan Son Nhat International Airport (SGN), which is a 30-minute drive from our hotel depending on traffic.

-Please note that if you wish to join the afternoon orientation walk today, you must arrive at the hotel by 4pm.
-If you are booking your own flights, we recommend giving yourself 30 minutes to an hour to clear the airport.
-Therefore the latest your flight can arrive is about 2pm.
-Should you miss the welcome meeting, your Leader will inform you of any essential information by note left at the front desk.
+Please note that if you want to join the orientation walk this afternoon, you'll need to arrive at the hotel by 4pm.
+If you're booking your own flights, we recommend giving yourself 30 minutes to one hour to clear the airport.
+Therefore, the latest your flight can arrive is 2pm.
+If you miss the welcome meeting, your tour leader will leave a note at the front desk to let you know of any essential information.

 Accommodation: